2D BAO vs 3D BAO: solving the Hubble tension with an alternative cosmological model: Bimetric gravity

 \subsection{Cosmology}

 From the Hassan--Rosen action \eqref{HR_action}, one can derive the Friedmann equation governing the evolution of a homogeneous and isotropic universe, as a function of the redshift $z$,

+Thus, $\Omega_i = \rho_i / \rho_c$ denotes the dimensionless energy density of species $i$, that is, the physical energy density $\rho_i$ measured in units if the present-day critical density $\rho_c = 3 H_0^2 / \kg$.
 Here, we have set the spatial curvature to zero, $\Omega_k = 0$. $H = \dot{a}/a$ is the Hubble parameter with $a$ being the scale factor of the physical metric and $H_0$ is the present-day value of $H$, that is, the Hubble constant.
 Further, $\Omega_m$ and $\Omega_r$ denote the energy density of matter and radiation, respectively, both measured in units of the present-day critical energy density.
 What distinguishes eq.~\eqref{eq:Friedmann} from the ordinary Friedmann equation of the \lcdm model is the last term, $\omegade$, which results from the interaction between the two metrics.
 It reads,

 where $y \equiv \widetilde{a}/a$ is the ratio of the scale factors of the two metrics.
 The first term, $\omegal$, gives a cosmological constant contribution whereas the remaining terms give a dynamical contribution that evolves with the redshift $z$.